ilchen/cryptopals/README.md

 primitive is used incorrectly.
 It is an egregious misnomer to call the random integer `k` used in DSA signing a nonce.
 A nonce is a number used once.
 But there's an important caveat to it &mdash; a proper cryptographic algorithm expecting a nonce should be secure even if an adversary gets to choose its nonces (provided they are all unique, of course).
-DSA's `k` must be a cryptographically strong (i.e. unpredictable) uniformally distributed random number for the resulting signing scheme to be secure.
+DSA's `k` must be a cryptographically strong (i.e. unpredictable) uniformly distributed random number for the resulting signing scheme to be secure.
 I will henceforth put DSA's nonce in quotation marks to accentuate that it cannot be treated as a real nonce.